Flattery I hope to deserve on the Rush Limbaugh show.

 Thank you.

-Yeah, I totally agree with your uh uh terminology thing.
+Yeah, I totally agree with your terminology thing.

-Uh realizing that most people in this country probably agree with uh capitalism.
+Realizing that most people in this country probably agree with capitalism.

-It's just that they don't realize it and hear the word, and it's a dirty word to them.
+And they hear the word and it's a dirty word to them.

-So if you change the terminology and basically say the same thing, you uh you reach more people.
+So if you change the terminology and basically say the same thing, you reach more people.

-Bingo, I mean, if you tell them ten great things about economic freedom and talk about, you know, we don't want the president running car companies or government telling CEOs what they can make, and they start to nod and yeah, and start voting for your candidates.
+I mean, if you tell them 10 great things about economic freedom and talk about, you know, we don't want the president running car companies or government telling CEOs what they can make, and they start to nod and yeah, and start voting for your candidates.

 Well, once your candidates have been in office for a while, you go back to those folks and say, hey, remember when you fell in love with us?